03 Greedo

-Jason Jamal Jackson (born July 26, 1987), known professionally as 03 Greedo, is an American rapper, singer, songwriter and producer from the Watts neighborhood of the county of Los Angeles, California.
+Jason Jamal Jackson (born July 26, 1987), known by his stage name 03 Greedo, is an American rapper, singer, songwriter, and record producer from the Watts neighborhood of the city of Los Angeles, California.
 He began to gain recognition for his Purple Summer mixtape series that started in 2016.
-He then saw more mainstream attention with the release of his mixtape, The Wolf of Grape Street.
+He saw further attention with the release of his mixtape, The Wolf of Grape Street (2018).
 His debut studio album, God Level, was released on June 26, 2018.

-In July 2018, he was sentenced to 20 years in prison on drug trafficking and possession of a firearm charges.
-On January 8, 2023, it was announced that 03 Greedo would be released on January 12.
-Despite being in prison, he has remained prolific in releasing music.
+In April 2018, Jackson was sentenced to 20 years in prison on drug trafficking and possession of a firearm charges.
+He began his prison sentence in late June, 2018.
+On January 8, 2023, it was announced that 03 Greedo would be released from prison after a successful parole hearing in June, 2022.
+He was released on January 12.

+Since his release from prison, Jackson has continued his work as a recording artist - beginning with his fifth studio album Halfway There which was released 7 days after his parole.